-How a Bad Home Inspector Can Jeopardize Your Sale
+How to Avoid Hiring a Bad Home Inspector

 Tips to Finding a Qualified Home Inspector

-Here are a few ways you can protect yourself from hiring an unqualified inspector:
+Know how to protect yourself from hiring an unqualified inspector.

 Review a Sample Home Inspection Report

-A home inspector should be able to e-mail you a copy of a sample report.
-If it's three or four pages long, don't hire that person.
-While lengths of reports may vary, comprehensive reports average between 20 and 50 pages and contain color photographs highlighting defects or problems.
+A good home inspector should agree to send you a sample report.
+If the assessment is only a few pages long, don't hire that person.
+While report lengths may vary, comprehensive inspection reports average between 20 and 50 pages and should contain color photographs highlighting defects or problems.

 Home inspectors are in the business of inspecting homes.
-If a home inspector offers to direct you to a contractor to perform work, that inspector could be creating a conflict of interest.
+If a home inspector offers to direct you to a contractor to work on repairs, that inspector could be creating a conflict of interest.
 If a home inspector takes it upon himself to recommend repairs, liability issues may ensue.
 Some state regulations and inspector associations allow an inspector to undertake specified repairs, but unless the inspector can present qualifications to do so, it's in your best interest to keep inspections and repairs separate.